aspose-total/Aspose.Total-Products/total/en/cpp/conversion/dotm-to-odp/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert DOTM to ODP or Online App" h2="Export DOTM to ODP within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate DOTM to ODP conversion while using two of it's APIs.
-Load your DOTM using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as ODP.
+<h2>Why to Convert</h2>

+The DOTM file format is a Microsoft Word template file used to create documents with a consistent look and feel.
+It is used to store text, images, and other content that can be used to create documents with a consistent look and feel.
+However, the DOTM format is not compatible with other applications, such as PowerPoint.
+Therefore, it is necessary to convert DOTM files to a format that is compatible with other applications, such as ODP.

+<h2>How Aspose.Total helps for dotm to odp conversion</h2>

+Aspose.Total for C++ is a powerful file automation API that allows users to automate the conversion of DOTM files to ODP.
+It consists of two APIs, Aspose.Words for C++ and Aspose.Slides for C++.
+Aspose.Words for C++ allows users to load their DOTM files and convert them to HTML.
+Aspose.Slides for C++ then allows users to load the HTML and create a new presentation, which can then be saved as an ODP file.
+This process allows users to quickly and easily convert their DOTM files to ODP, without having to manually convert the files.
+Aspose.Total for C++ also provides users with a range of other features, such as the ability to manipulate PowerPoint presentations, convert documents to different formats, and more.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}